alexander-perucci/simplemailer/README.md

  5. slf4j-log4j12 [version 1.6.4]

 ## Step to use simplemailer
-In order to send a email to a list of emails you have to perform this simple steps:
+In order to send an email to a list of emails you have to perform this simple steps:
 ### First steps
  1. Download simplemailer [here](https://github.com/prednaxela/simplemailer/archive/master.zip)
  2. Create a file with the contents of the email